JaisonGeorge04/page-pulse/docs/failure_modes.md

   2. **Domain-Specific Throttle Rates**: Implements a Redis lock per target hostname (e.g., `audit:domain-limit:example.com`).
 If a request for the same domain is received within a 3-second window, it is delayed or enqueued with a dependency deferral.
   3. **Scraper Evasion Signatures**:
      - Automatically alternate request headers (`User-Agent`, `Accept-Language`, `Referer`, `Sec-Ch-Ua`).
-     - Honoring HTTP response headers such as `Retry-After`.
+     - Honor HTTP response headers such as `Retry-After`.
      - Read and respect `robots.txt` crawl delay parameters before fetching.

 ---